Novahot-Or-Not/pcqi-project/README.md

 	2. Set `equalised_columns` to the names of the columns on which you want to balance the training data.
 Set `equalise_columns` to False if you do not wish to balance the data.
 	3. Choose the type of model on which you wish to train.
 The currently available models are `LinearSVC`, `SVC`, and `RandomForestClassifier`.
 Comment and uncomment the relevant code in lines 77-79 to choose your model.
 	4. Set the parameters specific to your chosen model.
+		- For `LinearSVC`: `dual`
+		- For `SVC`: `kernel`
+		- For `RandomForestClassifier`: `n_estimators` and `max_depth`
 	5. Set `model_filename` to the name of the model.
-This file will be saved in a subfolder named "models"\
+This file will be saved in a subfolder named "models"
-2. In `utils.py`, fill in names of the features which you want to use for training, along with "Inelasticity", "Particle name", "Is shower?", and "is_cc".
+2. In `utils.py`, fill in names of the features which you want to use for training into `used_columns`, along with "Inelasticity", "Particle name", "Is shower?", and "is_cc".
 	1. It is possible to rename some features for better readability during analysis.
 The function `column_renamer` contains a dictionary `rename_dict`, containing the original feature names along with their desired names.
 Add any features you wish to rename to this dictionary.
 3. Run the script by calling `python train.py` from the command line.
+4. Once the training is done, the accuracy of the model on the validation set will be outputted to the console.

 **Note:** If you have previously trained a model, the preprocessed data will be stored in a .parquet file (location specified in `parquet_filepath` within `train.py`).
 This is to save time spent on loading and preprocessing the data.
 If you change the used data or any of the preprocessing steps, you must delete the .parquet file in order to see any changes.